 “Speaking for all the staff here at Merrick, Dawson, and Brant, please convey our appreciation to the Cottrels for their kind offer.
 That said, our firm will cover any bail set today.

-I should tell you, Brenton, that this Angel saved the lives of my husband, daughter, and of my youngest son, an undercover policeman.
+I should tell you, Brenton, that this Angel saved the lives of my husband, daughter, and my youngest son, an undercover policeman.
 It’s not public knowledge that the Angel saved my son, so I’ll need you to keep it confidential.”

 “Of course, Anne.”

 “Brenton, Ezekiel Dawson here.
-If our case goes to trial, would you consider arranging an off-the-record interview with your clients to provide background and so forth?”
+Would you consider arranging an off-the-record interview with your clients to provide background?”

-“Will do, Ezekiel,” Brenton replied.
-“I’ll sign off; good luck with your case today.”
+“Certainly, Ezekiel, I’ll sign off; good luck with your case today.”

 Baggs Interviewed